Training An Older Dog

 Most positively trained dogs are highly reinforced by the opportunity to learn.
 Taking this opportunity away from them in their senior years can be an unintended cruelty.
 Training keeps their minds and bodies active, and enriches their lives, even as other opportunities for enrichment diminish with advancing age and frailty.
 Training and learning with you should be one of your dog’s greatest joys in life – one that he can enjoy to the very end of his days.

-Pat Miller, CPDT, is Whole Dog Journal’s Training Editor.
+Pat Miller, CBCC-KA, CPDT-KA, is Whole Dog Journal’s Training Editor.
 Miller lives in Hagerstown, Maryland, site of her Peaceable Paws training center.
-Pat is also the author of The Power of Positive Dog Training and Positive Perspectives: Love Your Dog, Train Your Dog.
+Pat is also the author of The Power of Positive Dog Training, and, Positive Perspectives: Love Your Dog, Train Your Dog.